sugarlabs/musicblocks/guide/README.md

 Value of the pitch of the note currently being played.
 It is different from Pitch class in the way that it can go below 0 and above 11 depending upon the octave.

 #### **9. Staff Y:**
 Returns the Y staff position of the note being played according to staff dimensions.
-It takes into account only the letter class, no accidental info is processed.
+It takes into account only the alphabet class, no accidental info is processed.

 ### <a name="number-2-octave">3.2.9.3 Number to Octave  </a>